Hinson: China buying U.S. farmland at ‘alarming rate’

 According to the USDA, Chinese ownership of U.S. farmland increased from $81 million in 2010 to $1.8 billion in 2020.
 And reports have shown that Chinese investors are buying farmland near military bases and other critical U.S. infrastructure.

-As of December 2020, Chinese investors owned 352,140 acres, just less than 1% of all foreign-held farmland, according to the USDA.
+As of December 2020, Chinese investors owned 352,140 acres, just less than 1 percent of all foreign-held farmland, according to the USDA.

-That’s up from 13,720 acres owned by Chinese investors in 2010, but pales in comparison to Canada investors, which owned 32% (or 12.4 million acres) of all land in the United States and Netherlands buyers, which owns 13% (or 4.9 million acres).
+That’s up from 13,720 acres owned by Chinese investors in 2010, but pales in comparison to Canada investors, which owned 32 percent (or 12.4 million acres) of all land in the United States, and Netherlands buyers, which owns 13 percent (or 4.9 million acres).

-In all, foreign investors owned about 37.6 million acres of land worth about $67.6 billion and equal to almost 3% of all U.S. farmland, USDA data shows.
+In all, foreign investors owned about 37.6 million acres of land worth about $67.6 billion and equal to almost 3 percent of all U.S. farmland, USDA data shows.
 That is an area slightly larger than the size of the state of Iowa.

 Texas has the largest amount of foreign-held U.S. agricultural land with more than 4.7 million acres.

-Foreign investors held about 550,000 acres, or roughly 1.8% of all Iowa farmland.
+Foreign investors held about 550,000 acres, or roughly 1.8 percent of all Iowa farmland.
 Iowa is among at least a dozen states that have limits on foreign ownership.

 Allowing Chinese investors to strengthen their presence and control over U.S. food production poses a national security risk, Hinson said.